Why Do I Ovulate So Early In My Cycle?

 A short follicular phase

 The follicular phase of your cycle starts on the first day of your period and ends with ovulation.
 A short follicular phase is one that is under 12 days.
-There are many possible reasons you may have a short follicular phase and ovulate earlier in your cycle, including:
+There are many possible reasons you may have a short follicular phase and ovulate earlier in your menstrual cycle, including:

 - Age.
 Prior to menopause, your cycle length shortens and the timing of your ovulation may become earlier as the follicular phase shortens.
 This is a normal pattern with aging, and may occur in your late 30s and 40s.